Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 I've skipped two things:

 * I didn't introduce the feature the Swift proposal was *actually* about, which was allowing optional argument expressions to not cover all possible types for the argument.
-* I made the defaults hardcode the default type parameter, but then just magically assumed `Vec::<MyAllocator>::new()` would work, which is nonsense.
+* I made the defaults hardcode the default type parameter, but then just magically assumed `Vec::<_, MyAllocator>::new()` would work, which is nonsense.

 We're going to need to think a bit harder to make this work!